databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-requirements.md

 - Simple rule-based or templated responses are sufficient (e.g., a customer support chatbot that provides predefined answers based on keywords)
 - Input data needs to be reformatted (e.g., a user provides some input text and expects it to be transformed to a table)

-### Requirements questions
+### Requirements to discover

 Having established that RAG is indeed a good fit for your use case, consider the following questions to capture concrete requirements.
 For each requirement, we have prioritized them:

-- 🟢 P0 : Must define this requirement before starting your POC
+- 🟢 **P0**: Must define this requirement before starting your POC
-- 🟡 P1: Must define before going to production, but can iteratively refine during the POC
+- 🟡 **P1**: Must define before going to production, but can iteratively refine during the POC
-- ⚪ P2: Nice to have requirement
+- ⚪ **P2**: Nice to have requirement

 #### User Experience

 *Define how users will interact with the RAG system and what kind of responses are expected*

-- 🟢 P0 What will a typical request to the RAG chain look like?
+- 🟢 What will a typical request to the RAG chain look like?
 Ask stakeholders for examples of potential user queries.
-- 🟢 P0 What kind of responses will users expect (e.g., short answers, long-form explanations, a combination, or something else)?
+- 🟢 What kind of responses will users expect (e.g., short answers, long-form explanations, a combination, or something else)?
-- 🟡 P1 How will users interact with the system?
+- 🟡 How will users interact with the system?
 Through a chat interface, search bar, or some other modality?
-- 🟡 P1 What tone or style should generated responses take? (e.g., formal, conversational, technical)
+- 🟡 What tone or style should generated responses take? (e.g., formal, conversational, technical)
-- 🟡 P1 How should the application handle ambiguous, incomplete, or irrelevant queries?
+- 🟡 How should the application handle ambiguous, incomplete, or irrelevant queries?
 Should any form of feedback or guidance be provided in such cases?
-- ⚪ P2 Are there specific formatting or presentation requirements for the generated output?
+- ⚪  Are there specific formatting or presentation requirements for the generated output?
 Should the output include any metadata in addition to the chain's response?

 #### Data

 *Determine the nature, source(s), and quality of the data that will be used in the RAG solution*

-- 🟢 P0 What are the available sources to use?
+- 🟢 What are the available sources to use?
 - For each data source:
-  - 🟢 P0 Is data structured or unstructured?
+  - 🟢 Is data structured or unstructured?
-  - 🟢 P0 What is the source format of the retrieval data (e.g., PDFs, documentation with images/tables, structured API responses)?
+  - 🟢 What is the source format of the retrieval data (e.g., PDFs, documentation with images/tables, structured API responses)?
-  - 🟢 P0 Where does that data reside?
+  - 🟢 Where does that data reside?
-  - 🟢 P0 How much data is available?
+  - 🟢 How much data is available?
-  - 🟡 P1 How frequently is the data updated?
+  - 🟡 How frequently is the data updated?
 How should those updates be handled?
-  - 🟡 P1 Are there any known data quality issues or inconsistencies for each data source?
+  - 🟡 Are there any known data quality issues or inconsistencies for each data source?

 Consider creating an inventory table to consolidate this information, for example: